mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 If both datagram and stream based forwarding is supported, it is recommended for the proxy to use the same encapsulation as most recently used by the client or datagrams as default.
-Further considerations might be needed heree.
+Further considerations might be needed here.

 # Additional signalling